Mental Health & Essential Oils Guide

 Getty/Halfpoint Images

-4. They can have various properties that make them effective for different uses
+4. Learn the properties that make them effective for different uses

 While hundreds of essential oils are available for purchase, a select few have been studied for their benefits.
 These oils tend to be used more often, particularly for certain physical or mental health concerns.
 You may recognize some of these more popular essential oils: